How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 Does Homeschooling Have a Summer Break?

 Ours certainly does!
 I think we are just as excited when May rolls around as the public school crowd!
 We love our lazy summers.
-I would say, however, that even though we consider ourselves on summer break, there are some things we never stop.
-We never stop doing Bible Study together and we never stop reading.
-Those two things go throughout the summer, mostly because in our minds, those are not school subjects, those are life habits.
+However, even though we consider ourselves on summer break, there are some things we never stop.
+We don't stop doing Bible Study together and we never stop reading.
+We continue those two things throughout the summer because for us those are not school subjects, those are life habits.
 I hope to teach my children that we never stop studying the Bible (no matter how old we grow), and we never stop reading.
 Of course, we also do a lot of cooking (math!), a lot of field trips, and a lemonade stand or two each year, so there’s still a lot of learning going on in the summer around here.

 How Many Days a Week Do You Homeschool?